-It didn’t come as a surprise to any of us at LRWC that last week’s post about not using credit cards generated so much conversation and that so many readers have strong, staunch opinions about their cards (or lack thereof).
+It didn’t come as a surprise to any of us at LRWC that the post about not using credit cards generated so much conversation and that so many readers have strong, staunch opinions about their cards (or lack thereof).

 Clearly, getting rid of the plastic is only one side of the argument and while we can all agree that carrying balances on a credit card is never a good idea, there are many people (myself included) who whole-heartedly embrace using credit cards the RIGHT way.